 The Royal School of Church Music

-The Parish Choir maintains affiliation with the Royal School of Church Music.
+Our choirs at St. John’s are affiliated with the Royal School of Church Music, an international organization based in England, but with an American branch, that encourages excellence in church music.
 The RSCM was founded in England in 1927 by Sir Sydney Nicholson, organist of Westminster Abbey.
 Originally called the School of English Church Music, the organization consisted of a training college for church musicians and an association of churches committed to attaining high standards of musical performance.

 It has since evolved into an international and ecumenical organization whose primary goal is to promote the use of music to enhance Christian worship.
 It does this by providing educational opportunities to church musicians and choristers as well as by developing and making available a practical training scheme which covers basic music reading skills, voice production, mentoring and team building, and equally importantly, Christian education.